-In this article, we will cover a great deal of information regarding weightlifting belts and how to start incorporating them into your training:
+Lifting belts are a necessity, but they’re worth learning how to use.
+In this article, we will cover a lot of information about weightlifting belts and how to start incorporating them into your training:

 - Why You Should Master Beltless Training Before Wearing a Belt?

 - How Tight Should Your Weightlifting Belt Be?

 - Breathing and Bracing Exercises

 Editor’s note: The content on BarBend is meant to be informative in nature, but it shouldn’t take the place of advice and/or supervision from a medical professional.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
 Speak with your physician if you have any concerns.

 You can’t just strap a belt on and expect it to work wonders.
 In other words: You can’t just wear a belt.
 You need to use the belt.
 And like any skill worth learning, it takes practice.
 Here’s the right way to use a lifting belt.

 Step 1 — Place the Belt Around Your Waist

 Ideally, the weightlifting belt should sit just above your hip bone so that it can have full contact across the back, sides, and front of the torso.

 Pro Tip: If you find the weightlifting belt is restrictive or pinching in some areas, there is a strong chance it is not set in the right position.
 If this still happens, then you may need to look at using a different belt thickness or adjust the tightness (see below sections)